 Any circuit that divides current into various paths is a current divider circuit.
 The magnitude of current passing through a particular path depends on the impedance of that path.
-Unlike the voltage divider rule, current and impedance have an inverse relationship – the more the impedance of a path, the lesser the current passing through it.
+Unlike what we saw in the voltage divider calculator, current and impedance have an inverse relationship – the more the impedance of a path, the lesser the current passing through it.

 For example, in a parallel connection of two resistors of equal resistance, the current from the source divides equally and flows through each resistor.

 💡 A current divider circuit is also known as a parallel circuit.

 Let's take a look at how current divides in a resistive circuit, inductive circuit, and capacitive circuit.

 When we connect two components providing parallel resistance (or impedance in AC circuits), the current in any branch is a fraction of the total current.
 For example, in a 1-ampere DC parallel circuit with a 1Ω-resistor in each of the two branches, the current flowing through the branches is 0.5 A.